Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Different Thermal Effusivities

 \subsubsection{Effect of Noise}

-Figure \ref{fig:theory-noise} shows the results with our performance model (top graphs) and SVM (bottom graphs) for different levels of noise.
-By comparing the left plot ($\sigma=0.01$) with the middle plot ($\sigma=0.05$) and the right plot ($\sigma=0.10$) in Fig. \ref{fig:theory-noise}, we observe the impact of noise on the algorithm performance.
-As expected, simulations with a noise level $\sigma=0.10$ produce the highest $\delta(e)$ values.
-Again, our models predict that thermal sensors with lower noise help in material recognition (See Section \ref{sec:discussion}) and the graphs generated by our performance model are similar to the ones generated by SVM.
+Figure \ref{fig:theory-noise} shows the results of our SVMs for different levels of noise.
+By comparing the three plots ($\sigma=0.01$, $\sigma=0.05$, $\sigma=0.1$ left to right), in Fig. \ref{fig:theory-noise}, we observe that simulations with a noise level $\sigma=0.1$ produce the highest $\delta(e)$ values.
+Again, our models predict that thermal sensors with lower noise help in material recognition (See Section \ref{sec:discussion}).